patpatpatpatpat/roph-rewards/README.md

+# As of Oct 2020: I am no longer supporting this project, ever.
 # As of Apr 2020: Interested in an updated version with full support?
-Talk to me @ dotapat@gmail.com
+Talk to me @ [redacted]
 # As of Oct 2018: THIS PROJECT IS NO LONGER MAINTAINED (because I don't play Ragnarok anymore).
 Rok on!